Seednode/roulette/README.md

       --case-sensitive       use case-sensitive matching for filters
-      --code                 enable support for source code files --code-theme string    theme for source code syntax highlighting (default "solarized-dark256") --exit-on-error        shut down webserver on error, instead of just printing the error --fallback             serve files as application/octet-stream if no matching format is registered -f, --filter               enable filtering
+      --code                 enable support for source code files --code-theme string    theme for source code syntax highlighting (default "solarized-dark256") --disable-buttons      disable first/prev/next/last buttons
+      --exit-on-error        shut down webserver on error, instead of just printing the error --fallback             serve files as application/octet-stream if no matching format is registered -f, --filter               enable filtering
-      --flash                enable support for shockwave flash files (via ruffle.rs) --fun                  adds a bit of excitement to your day --handlers             display registered handlers (for debugging) -h, --help                 help for roulette
+      --flash                enable support for shockwave flash files (via ruffle.rs) --fun                  add a bit of excitement to your day --handlers             display registered handlers (for debugging) -h, --help                 help for roulette
       --images               enable support for image files